zeredouni/VPS/README.md

 # Linux-to-Windows-with-QEMU

 A Shell Script to Auto install Windows Server on your Linux System.

 [Right now, it supports 2012 R2 < evaluation/180 days trial > copy]

 Script would use QEMU-KVM portable software for Virtualization purpose.

-Since QEMU is a portable s/w, so it can reside in temporary RAM.
+Since QEMU is a portable s/w, so it can resize in temporary RAM.

 Actually script is semi-automatic.

 All Linux commands part(such as downloading Windows ISO image, gathering system info, choosing disk/partition, managing RAM , attaching required windows s/w in CDROM) would be handled by script automatically.

 And rest of the windows part(clicking, selecting, setting Administrator password ) need to be done manually by any Free VNC windows software.